Qeolvdxu/ride_the_commandline/README.md

     cd, pwd, rm, gcc, echo, ls, clang

-## 4. Minotaur

-        Sometimes you know what file you need but you don't know exactly where it is.
+## 6. THE SWARM

-        This puzzle consists of a directory of directories with a empty filed simply called 'minotaur'.
+        This puzzle consists of a script that will generate 10,000 files with random names and contents!
-        There is also the HAYDEN_minotaur.sh script which will create the directory tree and place the minotaur in a random leaf.
+        (dont worry, all the files are put into their own directory which only gets to around 250 kilobytes) Your job is to deal with these files by searching for specific content.
+        However, there are way too many files to search by hand AND the files are randomly generated each time!

     Your goal is to find any number of one line commands that will:
-    * run the HAYDEN_minotaur.sh script.
+    * run the HAYDEN_swarm.sh script
+    * move to the newly created directory
-    * Move the minotaur file into the root directory.
+    * search the files contents to find the specific string ‘gg’

-    Useful commands that may help you out: cd, ls, mv, find, tree

-## 5. Internet Expressway

-        This puzzle consists of using data through the internet.
-Did you know we have a website?
-        It's uah.acm.org :)
-        Let's use our website as a data source.

-      Your goal is to find any number of one line commands that will:
-      *
+    * rename the extension of the files whos contents contains ‘gg’ into *.hit from *.swarm

-    Useful commands that may help you out: cd, ls, pwd, touch, curl, wget, scp
+    Useful commands that may help you out: cd, pwd, grep, xargs, find, cat, rename, | (pipe), ls

-## 6. Self-referential Recursion

-        Now you will learn that different commands may have similar flags.
-        This puzzle consists of using different commands with the recursion flag.

-    Your goal is to find any number of one line commands that will:
-    *
-    *

 ## 7. Turn it all in!